Policy for the Protection of Vulnerable People

 -

 Make careful records of what was said immediately.
 Use the person’s own words and include anything you asked.
-Keep any handwritten notes to give to the Officer for Vulnerable People.
+Keep any handwritten notes to give to the Parish Safeguarding Officer.

 -